EscolaLMS/headless-format/source/index.md

 Current e-learning formats does not separate data from presentation layers.
 Current e-learning content are not portable and are not designed to age well.

 With separation of layers the content can be displayed in modern way everything some new devices is used.
-If SCORM courses where designed in this fashion back in 2000s it would be straigh forward to convert them to any devices, like mobile phones, smartwatches, smart tvs, etc. Because of wrong design decision we're stuck with this format and obsolete courses.
+If SCORM courses where designed in this fashion back in 2000s it would be straight forward to convert them to any devices, like mobile phones, smartwatches, smart tvs, etc. Because of wrong design decision we're stuck with this format and obsolete courses.

 Back in the days when Advanced Distributed Learning was creating SCORM adapting older AICC HACP desktop format most of the personal computers used the same browser, on the same operation system with common 1024x768 pixel resolution.
 If there were variation to this statement they were minimal.
 Browser were not able to do much more then to show server response in HTML format after client request.
 Everything showed in browser window was rendered by server and even if there was separation of layers it happened only on server side.